-The Rear Power Access Point is a battery access port for Police auxiliary equipment mounted in the trunk.
-It is capable of supplying 80 amps of battery power.
-Voltage to the positive terminal of the rear power access point is supplied through two (2) 50A fused circuits crimped together, connected to the battery through battery junction box (BJB) fuse 115 and fuse 118.
-Battery access is provided by two studs contained in an enclosure, mounted in the trunk behind the carpet, on the right side fender support.
+The rear power access point is a battery access port for Police auxiliary equipment mounted in the trunk.
+It is capable of supplying 80 amps of battery voltage.
+Voltage to the positive terminal of the rear power access point is supplied through 2 50A fused circuits crimped together, connected to the battery through battery junction box (BJB) fuse 115 and fuse 118.
+Battery access is provided by 2 studs contained in an enclosure, mounted in the trunk behind the carpet, on the right side fender support.
 The terminal with the red wire is the battery positive, and the terminal with the black wire is the ground.
 Remove both fuses in the BJB before removing the cover to the rear power point.
-Insure load devices can be turned off, and are switched off when reinserting the fuses.
+Make sure load devices can be turned off, and are switched off when reinserting the fuses.